bnorum/dota-2-ML-model/README.md

-Certainly!
-Here's a comprehensive `README.md` for the [bnorum/dota-2-ML-model](https://github.com/bnorum/dota-2-ML-model) project, designed to provide clarity and ease of use for users and contributors:

----

 # Dota 2 Machine Learning Model

 This project utilizes machine learning to predict the outcome of Dota 2 matches based on hero drafts.
 By leveraging the OpenDota API, Flask, and Scikit-Learn, the model achieves an impressive **85% accuracy** in predicting match outcomes.